nytimes/pourover/index.md

 title: The PourOver Book
 ---

+#### Preface 1 - What is PourOver
+PourOver is a library for fast filtering and sorting of large collections -- think 100,000s of items -- in the browser.
+It provides simple patterns for the client-side querying of data and, then, composing this queries with others.
+You can union, intersect, and difference queries, all without having recalculate the results of these queries.
+You also get some useful features like collections that buffer their information in periodically, views that page and cache, fast sorting, and much, much more.
+If you just want to get started using PourOver, I would skip to "Preface - The Best Way to Learn PourOver".
+There you will find extensive examples.
+If you are curious about why we made PourOver or what it might offer to you, I encourage you to skip down to "Chp 1. - The Philosophy of PourOver".

 #### Prologue - Dependencies
 [Underscore.js](http://underscorejs.org/)

-#### Prologue 2 - Special Thanks
-PourOver is very much indebted to [Backbone](http://backbone.js.org).
-In fact, it copies the Extend and Events modules from Backbone.
-Furthermore, it is written in Backbone-ese and, indeed uses the Backbone.extend method to create its prototypes and Backbone.Events for its events.
-However, items in a PourOver collection are simple hashes/objects, not Backbone models.

-#### Preface 1 - What is PourOver
-PourOver is a library for fast filtering and sorting of large collections -- think 100,000s of items -- in the browser.
-It's similar to [Crossfilter](http://square.github.com/crossfilter/) but supports aribitrary, chainable boolean combination of filters.
-It provides a simple interface for specifying queries such as: "Give me all the red or blue or green dresses that were not strapless and appeared in the 90s."
-You also get some cool features like collections that buffer their information in periodically, views that page and cache, fast sorting, and much, much more.
-I encourage you to skip down to "Chp 1. - The Philosophy of PourOver" to get more insight into the uses and rationale for PourOver.

-#### Preface 2 - The Best Way to Learn PourOver
+#### Preface - The Best Way to Learn PourOver
 The best way to learn PourOver is by example:

 - [Basic PourOver example]({{ site.baseurl }}/examples/examples_build/basic_pourover_ing.html)